mghasemi/pycsdp/README.txt

 Arguments
 --------------------
 1. 'C' is a python list C = [C1,..., Cm] where 'C1' ....
 'Cm' are 2-dim
-python lists defining the block matrices as are shown above.
+numpy matrices defining the block matrices as are shown above.

 2. 'A' is a python list of block matrices [A1,..., Ak] where each 'Ai' is a python list of the similar structure of 'C'.
-In other words, Ai = [Ai1,..., Aim], where 'Aij' is a matrix of the size of 'Cj'.
+In other words, Ai = [Ai1,..., Aim], where 'Aij' is a numpy matrix of the size of 'Cj'.

 3. 'a' is 1-dim python list.
 Simply a=[a1,..., am] as is shown above.